Torquay

 Torquay (/tɔrˈkiː/ tor-KEE) is a seaside town in Devon, England, part of the unitary authority area of Torbay.
 It lies 18 mi south of the county town of Exeter and 28 mi east-north-east of Plymouth, on the north of Tor Bay, adjoining the neighbouring town of Paignton on the west of the bay and across from the fishing port of Brixham.
+In 2011 the built-up area of Torquay had a population of 65,245.

-The town's economy, like Brixham's, was initially based upon fishing and agriculture, but in the early 19th century it began to develop into a fashionable seaside resort.
+The town's economy, like Brixham's, was initially based upon fishing and agriculture; however, in the early 19th century, it began to develop into a fashionable seaside resort.
 Later, as the town's fame spread, it was popular with Victorian society.
 Renowned for its mild climate, the town earned the nickname the English Riviera.

 The writer Agatha Christie was born in the town and lived at Ashfield in Torquay during her early years.
 There is an "Agatha Christie Mile", a tour with plaques dedicated to her life and work.

-The poet Elizabeth Barrett Browning lived in the town from 1837 to 1841 on the recommendation of her doctor in an attempt to cure her of a disease which is thought likely to have been tuberculosis.
+The poet Elizabeth Barrett Browning lived in the town from 1837 to 1841.
+This was on the recommendation of her doctor in an attempt to cure her of a disease; the disease is thought likely to have been tuberculosis.
 Her former home now forms part of the Regina Hotel in Vaughan Parade.

-Toponymy
+Name

 Torquay's name originates in its being the quay of the ancient village of Torre.
 In turn, Torre takes its name from the tor, the extensively quarried remains of which can be seen by the town's Lymington Road.
 The original name was thus Torrequay, then Torkay, Torkey and Tor Quay, before the words were joined in Torquay.